-Topics in Clinical Lab is an applied, supervised lab experience for graduate students that encompass the full current scope of practice with both adults and children from culturally diverse backgrounds.
-Clinical Lab allows students to practice, with guidance from clinical instructors, the different skill sets needed to become a certified speech-language pathologist.
-Specifically, skill sets include the following areas: professional communication skills, diagnostic procedures, scores interpretation, diagnostic report writing, professional documentation- objective writing, SOAP writing, planning a session, behavior modification/reinforcement strategies, data collection, client interview and conference skills, clinical simulation, knowledge about electronic medical record, diversity/cultural awareness, and therapy techniques.
-Clinical Lab involves synchronous and asynchronous learning.
-Classes take place in the assigned classroom on the UAMS campus, in the Clinical Simulation Center at UAMS, at the University of Arkansas for Medical Sciences College of Health Professions (UAMS CHP) Speech-Language and Hearing Education Clinic, and independently.
+Like Clinical Practicum, the goal of Topics in Clinical Lab is to facilitate learning experiences for graduate students through practical interactions with a varied and culturally diverse clientele.
+With guidance from clinical instructors, students will familiarize themselves with the requisite skills demanded by an ever-expanding field, such as: professional communication skills, diagnostic procedures, scores interpretation, diagnostic report writing, professional documentation- objective writing, SOAP writing, planning a session, behavior modification/reinforcement strategies, data collection, client interview and conference skills, clinical simulation, knowledge about electronic medical record, diversity/cultural awareness, and therapy techniques.

+Clinical Lab involves synchronous and asynchronous learning and may occur on campus, in the Clinical Simulation Center at UAMS, at the university clinic, and independently.
 First year graduate students enroll in Section 001 of Topics in Speech-Language Pathology-Clinical Lab 1 for the fall semester, in the spring, students enroll in Section 001 of Topics in Speech-Language Pathology-Clinical Lab 2, and in the summer, students will enroll in Section 001 of Topics in Speech-Language Pathology-Clinical Lab 3.
-Clinical Lab provides opportunities for students to increase their knowledge and skills of the discipline into which they have entered through hands-on, simulated experiences, and learn to function as a team member within the field.
-Engaging in clinical lab will help students acquire and develop professional skills necessary to work as a speech-language pathologist.